Julia Ruuttila: Journalism

 Ruuttila spent a large portion of her life writing for labor publications.
-In 1936, she began writing for The Timberworker, the newspaper for the woodworkers union that she was involved with.
-In 1938, she began to write for People’s World, a Marxist aligned publication.
-She would be fired from this publication in 1948 after writing under the pen name Kathleen Cronin about floods in a mostly black community north of Portland, and the city’s failure to assist them.
+In 1936, she began writing for The Timberworker, the newspaper for the woodworkers union she was involved with.
+In 1938, she began to write for People’s World, a CP USA publication.
 She worked as a correspondent for a labor and farm news service Federated Press until its closure in 1956.
 She also began writing for the International Longshore and Warehouse Union's paper, The Dispatcher in 1946, and retired in 1987.